Samhita Bhat

 University of Arizona

-Priyanka is a doctoral student at the Mel & Enid Zuckerman College of Public Health, University of Arizona.
-Her research focused on the reproductive health challenges among women tobacco farmers in Mysore District.
+A Public Health Dentist by training, Dr. Priyanka Ravi is currently pusuing doctoral degree in the Mel & Enid Zuckerman College of Public Health, University of Arizona.
+Her research focused on the reproductive health challenges and lived experiences of women tobacco farmers in Mysore District.
+She used mixed methods, including photovoice approaches to develop this community centered study.